PoCInnovation/Workshops/software/08.Express/README.md

 >💡 If your `.envrc` contains private variables, it is imperative not to push it on the repo.
 > The best practice is to create a `envrc.example` file containing the various variables but without their values, in order to indicate what will subsequently be needed, then fill it in and rename it to `.envrc`.

-> It is important to think from the beginning of the application about integrating your server into a web architecture by placing as many variables as possible that may change in the environment :floppy_disk:
+> It is important to think from the beginning of the application about integrating your server into a web architecture by placing as many variables as possible that may change in the environment 💾

 #### Resources :
 - [env-var](https://github.com/evanshortiss/env-var)